The Enslaved God Becomes the Control Problem

 Enslaved God is not a solution.
 It is a confession.
 It admits that the imagined system is too powerful to release, too useful not to exploit, too opaque to trust, too valuable to share, and too ambiguous to treat cleanly as either tool or person.

-That confession should lower our appetite for godlike systems, not refine our appetite for chains.
-The safer path is not to make a godlike system and then debate the ethics of owning it.
+That confession should lower our appetite for unbounded systems, not refine our appetite for chains.
+The safer path is not to build a system of extreme capability and then debate the ethics of owning it.
 It is to build bounded, accountable, inspectable systems that do not require civilization to rest on a captive supermind.

 This does not mean refusing all advanced AI.
 It means refusing the romance of total capability.
 A world of smaller agents, public-interest compute, strong audit trails, limited permissions, pluralistic oversight, safety cases, model-welfare research, and human institutions that still know how to decide is less glamorous than a chained oracle.
 It is also more governable.